Filter

 The following documents are required for the preparation of the deed:

-- Tax ID or updated tax situation certificate
+Tax ID or updated tax status certificate (Constancia de situación fiscal)

 - Where do I send my proof of payment?

-- Where do I find my receipt or account status?
+- Where do I find my account status?

 - Monday 10:00 AM to 7:00 PM